WesleyWong420/Build-Your-Own-LOLBins/BYOL/README.md

 ![Python](https://img.shields.io/badge/python_3.10.9-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)

-tBuild Your Own LOLBins (BYOL) is a threat simulation platform used for demonstrating the weaponization and detection of Living-off-the-Land binaries native to the Windows Operating System.
+Build Your Own LOLBins (BYOL) is a threat simulation platform used for demonstrating the weaponization and detection of Living-off-the-Land binaries native to the Windows Operating System.

 ## Inspiration